JanVaclavek/fee-bump/SECURITY.md

 We believe in rewarding the valuable work of security researchers and ethical hackers who help us keep Firefish secure.

 While we do not have a formal bug bounty program with fixed reward tiers at this time, we may offer a **discretionary monetary reward** for unique, severe, and high-quality vulnerability reports.
 The decision to grant a reward and its amount is at our sole discretion, based on the vulnerability's impact, severity, and the quality of the report provided.

-We may also offer public recognition for your efforts.